-First-year students take at least half of their coursework in Honors.
-For example, in the first year, Honors students take a minimum of two Honors courses each semester including an interdisciplinary, writing-intensive colloquium and an Honors ENGL 110.
-Students will meet with an advisor at New Student Orientation to decide which courses should be taken as Honors.
-Upper division students are expected to continue taking Honors coursework to meet the requirements for the General Honors Award, Honors Degree, or Honors Degree with Distinction.
-After the first year, to remain active in the Honors College, all students must enroll in at least one Honors course each year.
+First-year students take almost half of their coursework as honors.
+For example, in the first year, honors students take a minimum of two honors courses each semester including an interdisciplinary, writing-intensive colloquium and an Honors ENGL 110.
+Students will meet with an advisor at New Student Orientation to decide which courses should be taken as honors.
+Upper division students are expected to continue taking honors coursework to meet the requirements for the General Honors Award, Honors Degree, or Honors Degree with Distinction.
+After the first year, to remain active in the Honors College, all students must enroll in at least one honors course each year.

 What is the typical professor to student ratio in the Honors College and how does that compare to the ratio in traditional courses?

 For stand-alone honors courses, classes might be as small as 20-25 students to one professor.
 For example, an honors introductory level chemistry class might have 25 students, while the traditional section might have 100 students in the lecture.
 Overall, UD’s largest classrooms hold no more than 300-400 students.

 Yes.
 Students’ registration time is based on number of credit hours completed and their Honors status.